-Manufacturing PMI in India averaged 51.56 points from 2012 until 2020, reaching an all time high of 58.90 points in October of 2020 and a record low of 27.40 points in April of 2020.
+Manufacturing PMI in India averaged 51.82 points from 2012 until 2021, reaching an all time high of 58.90 points in October of 2020 and a record low of 27.40 points in April of 2020.
 This page provides the latest reported value for - India Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-India Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+India Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Manufacturing PMI in India is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing PMI in India to stand at 52.30 in 12 months time.
 In the long-term, the India Manufacturing PMI is projected to trend around 51.00 points in 2022 and 50.90 points in 2023, according to our econometric models.